marquesmatthews/Basic-Employee-Onboarding-AD-RBAC-/README.md

 # Basic Employee Onboarding (AD)(RBAC)

 ## Problem Statement
-Before this project, the problem was Northstar Medical group, a sample healthcare company that relied on an MSP to manage its IT operations.
-As the company grew, the MSP struggled to keep everything organized, and user accounts and permissions were managed manually.
-Since Northstar Medical Group handles sensitive patient information, the lack of structure and poor account management created a serious HIPAA compliance and security risk.
+Before this project, Northstar Medical Group relied on an MSP to manage its IT operations.
+As the company grew, user accounts and permissions became disorganized, onboarding was handled manually, and inactive accounts weren't always disabled after employees left the company.
+Since this is a healthcare environment, these issues created security and HIPAA compliance risks

 ## Solution Overview
 The solution was to build out a basic employee onboarding pipeline in active directory.
 I set up the RBAC matrix and ensured users were given access ONLY according to their role.
 I also simulated a mock where a user was provisioned the incorrect level of access!